goouthy/misinfo-eng-est/README.md

   - **classification/**: Implements Phase-II of the methodology, which includes pipeline and classifier comparison notebooks.
     - **models/**: Contains training and prediction files for various classifiers.
     - **data/**: Contains classifier validation metrics, classifier predictions, gold standard dataset, silver standard dataset, and final dataset.
+    -

+## Results
+The resulting dataset (pipeline/data/) consists of 3,125 Estonian health-related articles, each meticulously labelled as either fake news or authentic.
+Observations indicate that the two-phase process is effective in generating accurate ground truth labels, providing a valuable resource for future research.
+The overall approach establishes a robust framework for tackling fake health news, contributing significant insights into adapting fake news detection strategies to low-resource settings.

 ## Contact